Vinyl fluoride

 Vinyl fluoride is an organic halide with the chemical formula C2H3F.
-It is a colorless gas with a faint etherlike odor.
+It is a colorless gas with a faint ether-like odor.
 It is used as the monomeric precursor to the fluoropolymer polyvinylfluoride.

 Production

 It was first prepared in 1901 by Frédéric Swarts, the Belgian chemist who was the first to prepare chlorofluorocarbons in 1892.
 Swarts used the reaction of zinc with 1,1-difluoro-2-bromoethane.
 It is produced industrially by two routes, one being the mercury-catalyzed reaction of acetylene and hydrogen fluoride: